aiPerceptron/Basic_Gradient_Descent/README.md

 # Basic Gradient Descent
 I learned how to code a program that gets me to the lowest point on a 2d line.

 This is the most basic form of gradient descent.
-Gradient descent is all about getting from a high place on a graph to a low place, while still following the curve of the line.
+Gradient descent is all about getting from a high place on a graph to a low place, while still following the curve of the line. this code has no parameters (m or b), and 1 feature.

 # Mountain Example